MAsuamah/puppy-love/README.md

 * `Given a site where I can find my dogs a playdate`
 * `When I load Puppy Love`
-* `I am presented with a gallery of dogs who are available for playdates and a navigation bar with the option to login/signup.`
+* `I am presented with a navigation bar with the option to login/signup.`
 * `When I click login/signup, a modal appears and gives me the option to login with my email address and password, or signup with a Username, email address, city and password.`
-* `When I am signed in, the navigation bar now has the options to view my user profile, add a pet, and logout.`
+* `When I am signed in, I can see a gallery of dogs, and the navigation bar now has the options to view my user profile, add a pet, and logout.`
 * `When I click 'Your Profile' I am presented with my email address, city, username, my own pets with a link to their profile, and the options to update or delete my account.`
 * `When I click my pet's profile I am presented with the pet's name, age, breed, gender, owner, the option to upload an image, update the pet, and delete the pet.`
 * `When I click 'Add a Pet' I am presented with a modal that allows me to add a new dog by entering it breed, age, name, and gender.`